kiboschool/course-c4s-writing/src/communicating-for-success.md

 - Create clear and concise presentation collateral (e.g. slides) that support the communication of your message.
 - Use non-verbal communication to support the delivery of your message.

 ## Course and Instructor Information
 - The instructor for this course is: Dr Oumaima Elghazali.
 - The teaching assisstant for this course is: Dr Keno Omu.
 - The course will run from January 9 to March 17, 2023.
 Note that this is a 10 week course.
-- Live classes will be held on Tuesday, 6 - 7:30 pm GMT.
+- Live classes will be held on Tuesday 6 - 7:30 pm GMT.
-- Office hours will be held on xx at xx.
-This is an optional chance to get additional support from the instructor.
+- Office hours will be held on Wednesday 7-8 pm GMT (Oumaima) and Friday 5-6 pm GMT (Keno).
+These is an optional chances to get additional support from the instructor and teaching assistant.

 ## Weekly Lessons
 > 👩🏿‍🏫 Complete this course by exploring each week’s lesson.
 Lessons will be released each Sunday.